piotr-rajtar/globetrotter-shop/README.md

 # Globetrotter Shop
 This application presents an example of simple online store with handmade products.

-Click [here](https://globetrotter-shop.herokuapp.com/) to get a first look at my Globetrotter Shop.
+Click [here](https://globetrotter-shop.herokuapp.com/) to have a first look at my Globetrotter Store.

 ## Table of contents
 * [General info](#general-info)